JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+Version 0.0.24: Corrections to reactions for plate and quad elements.
+Fixed member concentrated loads that were not rendering with the rest of the model.

 Version 0.0.23: Bug fix for concentrated moments.
 Fixed end reactions on one side of the Member3D element were being calculated incorrectly for concentrated moments.

 Version 0.0.22: This version makes some significant changes.
 Major improvements include: